 Business VPN usage skyrocketed in Canada, Austria, and the Netherlands, growing by over 200%, NordVPN said.
 “Interestingly, Italians showed a modest 10% growth, which coincided with a widely reported spike in usage on home networks, many of which might lack the necessary protection for remote work,” the company said.

-According to its study, countries affected by quarantine are using business VPNs more than ever before, according to NordVPN Teams.
+SEE: quarantine are using business VPNs more than ever before, according to NordVPN Teams.
 Austria saw the highest growth at 161%.
 The spike in desktop usage across the board can be directly attributed to the mass wave of remote work around the world.

 US workers increased their average workday by almost 40%, adding an extra three hours—the largest jump worldwide, according to NordVPN.
 The UK, France, Canada, and Spain are seeing a two-hour increase, the company said.